tupe12334/unstorage-driver-query-String/examples/README.md

 This directory contains examples demonstrating how to use `unstorage-driver-query-string` in different scenarios.

+## React Example

+A basic React application demonstrating all core features of the query string driver with simple form inputs.

+**Location**: `react/`

+**Features**:
+- Simple form inputs (text, number, boolean, select)
+- Nested object storage and retrieval
+- Real-time URL updates
+- State persistence across page reloads
+- Browser history integration
+- TypeScript support

+**Demo**: Navigate to the example and try:
+1. Fill in form values and watch the URL update automatically
+2. Copy the URL and open in a new tab - state is restored
+3. Use browser back/forward buttons to see history integration
+4. Test with different data types and nested objects

+**Key Concepts Demonstrated**:
+- Basic driver setup and configuration
+- Storing simple data types (strings, numbers, booleans)
+- Working with nested objects
+- URL structure and parameter prefixing
+- State persistence and restoration

 ## React Filter Demo

 A comprehensive React application showcasing how to use the query string driver for storing and sharing filter configurations.